Psychoeducation

 Psychoeducation (a portmanteau of psychological education) is an evidence-based therapeutic intervention for patients and their loved ones that provides information and support to better understand and cope with illness.
-Psychoeducation is most often associated with serious mental illness, including dementia, schizophrenia, clinical depression, anxiety disorders, eating disorders, bipolar disorder and personality disorders.
+Psychoeducation is most often associated with serious mental illness, including schizophrenia, clinical depression, anxiety disorders, eating disorders, bipolar disorder and personality disorders.
 The term has also been used for programs that address physical illnesses, such as cancer.

 Psychoeducation teaches patients and families problem-solving and communication skills, while providing education and resources in an empathetic, supportive environment.
-Results from more than 30 studies indicate psychoeducation improves family well-being, lowers rates of relapse and improves recovery.
+A Cochrane review of 44 randomised trials with 5,142 participants found that psychoeducation lowered relapse (risk ratio 0.70, number needed to treat 9) and readmission, improved adherence to treatment, and was associated with better social and global functioning.

 Overview

 Professionally-delivered psychoeducation is a potential resource for both individuals with serious mental illness (SMI) and their family members.
 The content of psychoeducation may be flexible depending on the needs of the mentally ill person and their progression towards illness recovery or management.
 Some goals of psychoeducation for the individual with SMI may include increasing self-awareness of the state of their illness (such as identifying early warning signs of episodes in bipolar disorder) and increasing medication adherence.
 Psychoeducation may also be directed at family members, with the purpose of engaging, educating, and supporting family members so that they can better assist the person with SMI in managing their illness.
 This is useful as family members of individuals with SMI are often involved in initiating, advocating for, and supporting their relative's mental health care.
 They may be tasked with the role of case manager, medication monitor, financial planner, or housing coordinator with little prior education or preparation, thus psychoeducation is a potential way to supplement this knowledge and support.
 The importance of family involvement and the efficacy of family psychoeducation is recognized by best-practice guidelines for the treatment of individuals with serious mental health conditions.